Whirlpool Corporation: Dryer fire scandal

 In September 2016, Andy Slaughter, the MP for Hammersmith whose constituency includes Shepherd's Bush said the government had failed to stand up to the “powerful industry lobby” representing white goods manufacturers.
 He was reported to have urged ministers to instruct Whirlpool and other companies to change their advice to customers, and insisted that faulty appliances that may cause fires be recalled and replaced.
 In a session of parliament on 13 September 2016, Slaughter revealed that he had "tracked down 750 fires caused by Whirlpool dryers and by dryers from brands owned by Whirlpool between 2004 and 2015.
 We know about 127 models, but Whirlpool will not publish the full list."

 The same month, following the publication of the investigation results into the Shepherd's Bush blaze that concluded the faulty tumble dryer was to blame for starting the fire and other fires across the UK, pressure grew on Whirlpool and the government to do more to reassure the public.
 Dave Brown, London fire brigade's director of operations, said, “This fire has highlighted just how dangerous faulty white goods can be... disappointingly though, Whirlpool have still not changed their advice to consumers.
 We are now appealing once again for them to change their advice and bring it into line with our own.
 Thankfully there were no serious injuries in the Shepherd’s Bush fire but we may not be so lucky if it happens again.”

-In October 2016, Margot James, the British government's Customer Minister, said: “Customer safety must be the number one priority for manufacturers.
+In October 2016, Margot James, the government's consumer minister, said: “Customer safety must be the number one priority for manufacturers.
 I acknowledge that Whirlpool are making great efforts to modify and replace at-risk machines, but I believe additional action is required to reassure customers and the public.
 I will be writing to the company to set out my concerns and expectations.”

 In December 2016, the UK's largest customer advocacy group, Which?, who had previously produced a list of the 113 models of tumble dryer at risk, took the unusual step to seeking a judicial review of Peterborough Trading Standards - the agency named as responsible for handling of the faulty tumble dryers sold by Whirlpool - labelling the handling as a “fiasco” and claiming that it has failed millions of consumers across the UK by not enforcing product safety laws.
-Peterborough city council had been dealing with Whirlpool because its UK head office is located in the city.
+Peterborough City Council had been dealing with Whirlpool because its UK head office is located in the city.
 The move was considered unusual as it was the first time Which? had made a formal legal move involving trading standards "in order to assess the lawfulness of its decision to allow householders to continue to use faulty machines, despite the risk of them bursting into flames".